shihch/prime-service/README.md

 #### Usage
 At the project root:
 `./gradlew runJar`
-Use curl or browser or Postman to test at http://localhost:8080/primes/[integer to test]
+Use curl or browser or Postman to test at [http://localhost:8080/primes/5](http://localhost:8080/primes/5)

 To run the test:
 `./gradlew test`